 Ketamine or Esketamine

-Ketamine is an anesthetic which is given intravenously and rapidly relieves of symptoms of depression.
-However, effects have only been observed in the short-term.
-7 Esketamine is a related molecule which has been used as a nasal spray for fast relief of depressive symptoms.
+Ketamine is an anesthetic which is given intravenously and rapidly relieves symptoms of depression.
+However, effects have only been observed in the short-term.7 Esketamine is a related molecule which has been used as a nasal spray for fast relief of depressive symptoms.
 It is a new procedure and is used only under supervision of a physician.

 How to Get Help for Treatment Resistant Depression

-When the problem is treatment resistant depression, it is important to seek help from both medical professionals and mental health professionals.
-A psychiatrist has both medical knowledge and the awareness of mental health problems, and is usually the person who will evaluate the depressed person and recommend a medication strategy.
-They may also provide psychotherapy, although more frequently, they will refer to a psychotherapist with a non-medical background (psychologist or social worker) for that part of the treatment.
+If you’re wondering how to treat depression and treatment resistant depression, seek help from medical and mental health professionals.
+A psychiatrist has both medical knowledge and awareness of mental health problems.
+They’re usually the person who will evaluate the depressed person and recommend a medication strategy.
+They may also provide psychotherapy, although more frequently, they’ll refer to a psychotherapist with a non-medical background (psychologist or social worker).

 Locating a provider usually begins with contacting the health insurance carrier and obtaining a list of covered providers in that geographic area.
 The next step is to contact several of these providers to determine the best fit in terms of their specialty and availability, as well as your costs and any other personal preferences.

-- Remind them that only 1 of 3 people who take a first antidepressant get adequate relief from that medication.
+- Remind them that only one of three people who take a first antidepressant get adequate relief from that medication.
 They are not alone in their struggle to find relief from their depressive symptoms.

-It can be very frustrating and discouraging to live with treatment resistant depression.
+It can be difficult to live with treatment resistant depression.
 It is important to continue to seek out the treatment that will work for you or your loved one.
 While persisting with any treatment that is recommended, it is also helpful to consider whether there are some lifestyle changes that you can make.

-Several coping strategies work well for those with treatment resistant depression:8
+Here are several coping strategies that can work well for those with treatment resistant depression:8

 Follow Your Treatment Plan